torrespro/training-be-module-01/enterprise-integration-module/README.md

   Re-compile services by executing `mvn clean install` in the **services** folder.

-- Configure portal project to include the enterprise-integration-module as a dependency.
-Add the dependency in **webapp/portalserver/pom.xml** in order to include your routes when the portal is fired.
+- Configure portalserver project to include the enterprise-integration-module as a dependency.
+Add the dependency in **webapp/portalserver/pom.xml** in order to include your routes when the portalserver is fired.

   ```xml
       <dependency>